mmuratarat/mmuratarat.github.io/_posts/2019-10-02-generating_random_variables.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/accept_reject_algo_example.png?raw=true)

-This sampling method is performed until 20,000 values of $x$ were accepted.
+This sampling method is performed until 20,000 values of $x$ were accepted (40295 generated values are rejected).
 By inspection, the histogram of values sampled from $f(x)$ reproduce $f(x)$ demonstrating that the rejection method successfully drew random samples from the target distribution $f$.
 The mean and standard deviation of sampled data points are given below:

 ```python
 print(np.mean(accept))